robotsorcerer/robotsorcerer.github.io/_posts/2017-06-24-ieee-best-awards.md

 comments: true
 ---

-Through the looking-glass, tired of cranking my brain while familiarizing myself with a giant codebase I was reverse-engineering, I started asking myself why I was doing what I was doing?
+Through the looking-glass, tired of working my brain out while familiarizing myself with a giant codebase I was reverse-engineering to prove a theory for an upcoming conference, I started asking myself why I was doing what I was doing?
 Just to get a paper out?
 Or to make a great contribution to science and my field?
 I googled something along the lines of "_How to write a best IEEE RAS conference paper_".
 What I found was very interesting as I came across this [IEEE Student Activities Committee Paper][ieee-sac].
 It offers great insight into what constitutes writing a paper that merits IEEE Robotics and Automation Society best conference awards.

 I hope you enjoy reading it as much as I did.